misterjoshua/rht/README.md

 # SSH in to a server with an SSH tunnel
 desktop$ ssh server -R 12345:127.0.0.1:12345

-# From the server, use curl to open a browser on your desktop.
-server$ curl http://127.0.0.1:12345/open -X POST --data https://www.example.com

 # Use the binary to open the url on your desktop; or
 server$ rhc open https://www.example.com